acmumn/website/content/events/2018-09-14-unixclass.md

 ## What do I need to know before I attend?

 No prior knowledge of UNIX is required!
 Just bring yourself, your computer, and a hunger for pizza.
-There will be pizza!

 ## What dietary restrictions do you cater to?